Signature Rule Authoring Guide

 2. If payload_contains is present:

-• Default (match_all absent or false): at least one pattern matches the payload.
+• Default (match_all absent or false): at least one pattern matches the payload of any packet in the conversation.

 Field Reference